Cogmob/mu/specification.md

 A command line tool which is used for creating and maintaining a lambda pattern project.

+The source code for the lambda pattern tool is a lambda pattern project itself.

 #### lambda pattern skeleton

 The basic outline of the project which is not updated by the lambda pattern